dylanbsec/cybersecurity-notes/Linux/README.md

 # Linux Notes

-This folder contains notes from Linux learning through:
+This folder contains notes from my learning of Linux:

 - Pwn College
 - Athena OS